 Michelle May, “Eat What You Love, Love What You Eat”

 You know when you’re satisfied when you’ve eaten: you’re no longer hungry, but you’re not full either.
 You’ve enjoyed what you’ve eaten but it’s not sitting heavily in your body.
 Rather than feeling uncomfortable and sluggish, you feel content and have energy.

 Finding that point is by trial and error and being gentle with yourself.
 Michelle May is spot on – being critical and harsh with yourself won’t help you at all (so dismiss your Inner Bully if it starts telling you you’re not “doing it right” or are a failure – as usual, it doesn’t know what it’s talking about).

 Instead, try to stay connected to the side of you that exhibits self-compassion, gentleness, encouragement and persistence.
 The side that knows if you just relax, stay present, observe and enjoy, you can find your personal satisfaction point and eat just the right amount for you.

 As with riding a bike, you’re bound to experience the occasional wobble (or two).
 But, in time, you may be surprised to find that mealtimes, rather than feeling like a minefield, have become easier and more pleasurable.

-*May, M. (2010), “Eat What You Love, Love What You Eat: How To Break Your Eat-Repent-Repeat Cycle”, Austin: Greenleaf Book Group Press.
+May, M. (2010) “Eat What You Love, Love What You Eat: How To Break Your Eat-Repent-Repeat Cycle”.
+Austin: Greenleaf.